 What is a smart city?

-But technology won’t work unless there are two other key ingredients – both people in government and the population need to buy into its value proposition.
+But technology would not work unless there are two other key ingredients – both people in government and the population need to buy into its value proposition.
 There must be a widespread appreciation of both the benefits and the limitations of technology.

 What are some pitfalls of a smart city?